oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 </details>

+## Introduction

+This is one of the optional sets of Kubernetes labs

+**Estimated module duration** 20 mins.

+### Objectives

+This module shows how to install and configure the Linkerd service mesh, and enable its use with the microservices.

+### Prerequisites

+You need to complete the `Rolling update` module (last of the core Kubernetes labs modules).
+You can have done any of the other optional module sets.

 ## What is a service mesh

 The concept behind a service mesh is pretty simple.
 It's basically a set of network proxies that are conceptually interposed between the containers running on a pod and the external network of the pod.
 This is achieved by the service mesh management capability (the control plane) which automatically adds proxies (the data plane) to the pods when the pods are started (if the pod is in a namespace that requests this via annotations)